How to stop nuisance calls

 What is Ofcom doing to help stop nuisance calls?

-UK communications regulator Ofcom has joined forces with the Information Commissioner’s Office (ICO) to create a new plan to tackle scam and nuisance calls in 2021/2022.
+UK communications regulator Ofcom joined forces with the Information Commissioner’s Office (ICO) in 2021 to create a new plan to tackle scam and nuisance calls.
+This was a response to the increase of scam calls during Covid-19.

-The ICO is responsible for dealing with marketing calls, emails and nuisance text messages.
-It will take action against companies that are found to be in breach of rules relating to nuisance communication.
+The ICO took responsibility for dealing with marketing calls, emails and nuisance text messages.
+It claimed it would take action against companies that were found to be in breach of rules relating to nuisance communication.

-Ofcom will tackle silent callers and abandoned phone calls as well as offer general advice to consumers and work with the ICO, phone networks and other companies to keep on top of the problem.
+Ofcom pledged to tackle silent callers and abandoned phone calls, as well as offer general advice to consumers.

 “Many of these messages are cleverly disguised, but clicking on the links can result in your data or even your money being stolen.